TERMINATOR is Faltering Without its Horror

 All of her bravery evaporates and she’s justifiably terrified again, just like any sensible person who sees a Terminator and knows what it is ought to be.

 The Terminator franchise, lest we forget, is named after a slasher villain with a science-fiction upgrade.
-In the first film, the T-100 is essentially Jason Voorhees or Michael Myers with no aversion to using guns, a greater focus and a much higher intelligence.
+In the first film, the T-800 is essentially Jason Voorhees or Michael Myers with no aversion to using guns, a greater focus and a much higher intelligence.
 It is impervious to firearms, or having all of its flesh burnt clean from its metal skeleton, or being blown in two by a pipe bomb.
 Incredibly drastic measures are required to kill it.
 Considerable luck as well.
-Had happenstance not brought Sarah and Kyle to a factory with a hydraulic press–had they ended up in, say, an empty furniture store after hours or something–then the T-100 likely succeeds in its mission.
+Had happenstance not brought Sarah and Kyle to a factory with a hydraulic press–had they ended up in, say, an empty furniture store after-hours–then the T-800 likely succeeds in its mission.

 Similar things could be said of the T-1000 from Terminator 2.
 While lacking the imposing size of its predecessor, it makes up for this with other frightful features.
 It is a shapeshifter and mimic, putting it in league with long-feared demons and deities of lore and mythology from around the world.
 It favors blades–a more traditional horror villain weapon–over guns.
 It even gives us a little Michael Myers-esque head tilt after stabbing a guy.
 While Terminator 2 is much more of an action extravaganza than the first film, it’s still flavored with some of the horror that the first film more fully embraced.